What Does a Doctor of Chiropractic Do?

 Analyzing the Patient’s Spine and Nervous System Function

-A visit with a doctor of chiropractic will usually begin with a routine physical exam before focusing on analysis of the spine.
-The doctor’s chiropractic education could suggest related areas of the neck or back to analyze, since subluxations in one part of the spine can often have an impact elsewhere.
+A visit with a doctor of chiropractic will usually begin with a routine physical exam before focusing on the analysis of the spine.
+The doctor’s chiropractic education could suggest related areas of the neck or back to analyze since subluxations in one part of the spine can often have an impact elsewhere.

 Chiropractors often use digital x-ray technology and other diagnostic imaging procedures to confirm misalignments, study the anatomical condition, and identify anomalies in bone or soft tissue structure.
 Throughout their analyses of musculoskeletal and nervous system function, doctors of chiropractic inspect the patient’s posture, muscle strength, and range of movement to prepare for making specific clinical adjustments.